Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Tips for Importers

-How US Tariffs on Sweden Work
+How Are US Tariffs on Sweden Imports Calculated?

 To calculate the total duty on a specific import from Sweden, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Sweden rates with other countries to evaluate sourcing alternatives.